Hydrocortisone: Medical uses

+Side effects

+Side effects of hydrocortisone include hypertension, salt and water retention, hypokalemia, adrenal suppression, immunosuppression, increased risk of infections and infectious reactivation, Cushingoid symptoms, and neuropsychiatric symptoms such as depression, among many others.
+The side effects of hydrocortisone are dose-dependent, with many of them occurring only at higher doses.

+Hydrocortisone has been found to suppress rapid eye movement sleep (REM sleep) and to enhance slow wave sleep (SWS).
+In addition, it has been found to increase nighttime awakenings and time spent awake.
+The effects of hydrocortisone on sleep may be dose-dependent and different or even opposite at low versus high doses.
+It is thought that the glucocorticoid activity of hydrocortisone is responsible for REM sleep suppression, while its mineralocorticoid activity mediates its SWS enhancement.

 Pharmacology

 Pharmacodynamics

 Hydrocortisone is a corticosteroid, acting specifically as both a glucocorticoid and as a mineralocorticoid.
 That is, it is an agonist of the glucocorticoid and mineralocorticoid receptors.

 Hydrocortisone has low potency relative to synthetic corticosteroids.
 Compared to hydrocortisone, prednisolone is about 4 times as potent and dexamethasone about 40 times as potent in terms of anti-inflammatory effect.
 Prednisolone can also be used as cortisol replacement, and at replacement dose levels (rather than anti-inflammatory levels), prednisolone is about 8 times more potent than cortisol.
 The equivalent doses and relative potencies of hydrocortisone compared to various other synthetic corticosteroids have also been reviewed and summarized.

 The endogenous production rate of cortisol is approximately 5.7 to 9.9 mg/m^{2} per day, which corresponds to an oral hydrocortisone dose of approximately 15 to 20 mg/day (for a 70-kg person).
 One review described daily cortisol production of 10 mg in healthy volunteers and reported that daily cortisol production could increase up to 400 mg in conditions of severe stress (e.g., surgery).

 The total and/or free concentrations of cortisol/hydrocortisone required for various glucocorticoid effects have been determined.

+In addition to its corticosteroid receptor agonism, hydrocortisone has been reported to be a highly potent biphasic regulator of the GABA_{A} receptor, acting as a positive allosteric modulator at low concentrations (1–10 pM) and as a negative allosteric modulator at high concentrations (10–1,000 nM).